personalrobotics/humanpy/README.md

 ## Using humanpy with kinect 2 ##
-`humherb_kin2.py` lanches the script `humherb_kin2.launch` contains an example on how to use the data coming from the kinect 2 (through `k2_client` - https://github.com/personalrobotics/k2_client and `k2_client_vis` - https://github.com/personalrobotics/k2_client_vis).
+`humherb_kin2.launch` lanches the script `humherb_kin2.py` that contains an example on how to use the data coming from the kinect 2 (through `k2_client` - https://github.com/personalrobotics/k2_client and `k2_client_vis` - https://github.com/personalrobotics/k2_client_vis).
-The example calls herb initialization function and than loads the human robot.
+The example calls herb initialization function and than loads the human.
 The human is moved accordingly to the data coming from the kinect.